Report by Gabriel Karandysovsky. The original report was published in June 2020. It has been updated with fresh data in July 2023.

-E-commerce is doing well these days.
-Its rise has been facilitated by an increasing number of people accessing the Internet worldwide.
+E-commerce is doing well these days, and it has been doing well since before the global pandemic.
+The period between 2020 and 2022 may forever be etched into our memories for the negatives, but it was also a period of unparalleled growth in the digital arena.
+It may prove to be that such growth will never be duplicated, but the underlying growth factors are undeniably still there.
+The number of people accessing the Internet worldwide continues trending upwards.
 What’s more, people’s online content consuming habits are shifting towards mobile devices they can use on the go.
-Social media has become a mainstay of everyone’s lives, to the point where we are spending multiple hours per day scanning our feeds.
+Social media is a mainstay of everyone’s lives, to the point where we are spending multiple hours per day scanning our feeds.
 Time people spend online is a hot commodity that is ripe for the picking, and businesses can leverage it to gain exposure, raise brand awareness, and, ultimately, boost their global sales.

 Indeed, a conservative single-language strategy may no longer be a valid way of doing business in our increasingly interconnected world.
 That is, unless a business has a strategy focused solely on its domestic market, and assuming that market is limited to a single language.